Photo Contest Rules

-Five contest categories are drawn from subjects of special interest to Smithsonian.com:
+The following six contest categories are drawn from subjects of special interest to Smithsonian.com:

-The Natural World: Animals, plants and landscapes; geological or climatological features; and scientific processes and endeavors.
+1. Natural World: Animals, plants and landscapes; geological or climatological features; and scientific processes and endeavors.

-Travel: Locales, peoples or activities in the United States and abroad that convey a sense of place.
+2. Travel: Locales, peoples or activities in the United States and abroad that convey a sense of place.

-People: Individuals from all walks of life.
+3. People: Individuals from all walks of life.

-The American Experience: Events, objects or activities connecting the American people to their history or their cultural heritage; photographs that tell us what it means to be an American and provide a sense of what it is like to live in this country.
+4. The American Experience: Events, objects or activities connecting the American people to their history or their cultural heritage; photographs that tell us what it means to be an American and provide a sense of what it is like to live in this country.

 Cropped photos are eligible in all categories.
 We do not accept digitally or otherwise enhanced or altered photos, except for those entered in the Altered Images category.
-Minor adjustments, including spotting, dodging and burning, sharpening, contrast and slight color adjustment or the digital equivalents, are acceptable for all five categories.
+Minor adjustments, including spotting, dodging and burning, sharpening, contrast and slight color adjustment or the digital equivalents, are acceptable for all categories.
 If the judges determine that a photographer has altered his or her photo, they reserve the right to move the photo to Altered Images or to disqualify it.

 Photographs that have won any other contests are not eligible.
-We define winning as having won a grand prize or 1st, 2nd, or 3rd place overall.
+We define winning as having won a grand prize or 1st, 2nd or 3rd place overall.
 Photos that violate or infringe upon another person's rights, including but not limited to copyright, are not eligible.

 How to enter:

-Please submit photographs and requested information on-line through our web site at smithsonian.com/photocontest.
+Please submit photographs and requested information online through our website at smithsonian.com/photocontest.
 We do not accept photographs submitted through the mail.
 Submit no more than fifteen (15) photographs per category.
 We do not accept more than one contestant per e-mail address.

 The Smithsonian Institution reserves the right to disqualify incomplete entries and/or contestants who are unable to submit, upon request, a high-resolution photograph of at least 300 dpi at 3,000 pixels on the longest side or an original photo negative, print or slide.